THE INSTITUTE FOR A NEW POLITICAL COSMOLOGY

 THE WHOLE PERSON,

 This involves personal growth as we pass through the stages of life and live out as many of the archetypal human experiences as fully as possible—birth, infancy, adolescence, productive maturity, old age, and the final confrontation with death.
-It also requires deep reflection upon and integration of these lived experiences.
-A variety of spiritual and psychological disciplines—inner work—enhances this.
-Individuation is expressed in self-knowledge, psychological integration, and the wisdom of elders, commonly called ‘character’ or ‘integrity.’
-Ultimately we search for meaning with the totality of our lives.
+Individuation also requires deep reflection upon and integration of these lived experiences.
+A variety of spiritual and psychological disciplines—inner work—enhances ordering our inner lives.
+This is expressed in self-knowledge, psychological maturity, and the wisdom of elders.
+It is also commonly associated with character and integrity.
+Ultimately, we search for meaning with the totality of our lives.

 DEMOCRATIC COMMUNITY LIFE

-This is expressed by the African concept of Ubuntu, whereby we are constituted, in part, by our connection to others.
-Accordingly, our participation in community life generates mutual care and a societal reality-check, both vital for personal growth, honest discussion, and making shared meaning narratives.
-The more democratic and egalitarian the community, the greater the level of trust and honesty the more we can create and share wisdom.
+Participation in democratic community life is expressed in the African concept of Ubuntu, whereby we are constituted, in part, by our connection to others.
+Accordingly, our participation in democratic community life sustains mutual care and gives us a societal reality-check.
+Both are vital for personal growth, honest discussion, and making shared meaning narratives.
+Every voice needs to be considered in collective decision making.
+The more democratic and egalitarian the community, the greater the level of trust the more we can create and share wisdom.

 The practices of the quest reappear in times of crisis, openness, and cultural ferment.
 We see the political possibilities of the quest quite clearly in the creative explosion of the classical Greek polis when the four defining practices were explicitly promoted, although still confined to adult Greek males.